 Hardwood has many unique qualities and with a little care and attention the passage of time can enhance its beauty.
 In the unfortunate event of your worktop sustaining damage (or when the lacquer or varnish wears off) it can be sanded down and refinished, restoring its original beauty.

-This material is created for Timberdeal, Earthy® Timber, Treesome™ and contains trademarks, copyrighted material and other proprietary information, including but not limited to design, content, graphics and photos which are, and remain, our property and unauthorised use of any of our intellectual property rights is strictly prohibited.
+This material is created by MAREKETER for Earthy® Timber, Treesome™ and contains trademarks, copyrighted material and other proprietary information, including but not limited to design, content, graphics and photos which are, and remain, our property and unauthorised use of any of our intellectual property rights is strictly prohibited.

 St Helena Farm, St Helena Lane, Plumpton Green BN7 3DH, East Sussex